Riff-Tone/fghjk/README.md

 although the online compiler, doesnt compile like the zybooks, so sometimes it may not run but atleast it works on zybooks

+please dont copy and paste, our requirements are different but the idea is the same just look and see how you can implament similar ideas to your code